charliewei0716/blob-data-sharing/README.md

 ## Features

-- Opting for the Consumption, which offers a [serverless billing model based on usage](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan#billing), as the primary computing core to meet cost considerations.
+- Opting for the consumption, which offers a [serverless billing model based on usage](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan#billing), as the primary computing core to meet cost considerations.
-- Support for Flex Consumption in [Virtual Network Integration](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan#virtual-network-integration), establishing the minimum network allowance architecture for a Storage-Eventgrid trigger.
+- Support for flex consumption in [Virtual Network Integration](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan#virtual-network-integration), establishing the minimum network allowance architecture for a Storage-Eventgrid trigger.
 - The key functionality is realized through the server-to-server [Blob Copy API](https://learn.microsoft.com/en-us/rest/api/storageservices/copy-blob?tabs=microsoft-entra-id), which offers the advantages of being highly efficient, exceptionally reliable, and low-code maintenance.
 - Using [the Python SDK to operate the Blob Copy API](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-copy-python) and implementing the [authentication required](https://learn.microsoft.com/en-us/rest/api/storageservices/copy-blob?tabs=microsoft-entra-id#authorization) for cross storage account scenarios.